jonnyirwin/docker-vim/README.md

 # docker-vim #

-This is a repository used to generate docker images to run vim in a container with langauge sdk's etc. already installed.
+This is a repository used to generate docker images to run vim in a container with language sdk's etc. already installed.

 To build images: